River Birch, Betula Nigra

-What a popular and decorative tree!
+What a favorite and beautiful tree!
 Many are drawn to the ornamental appeal of the gentle limbs and unique bark.
-The cinnamon colored bark appears to be peeling away from the trunk.
-Generally, multiple trunks grow closely to one another.
+The cinnamon-colored bark appears to be peeling away from the trunk.
+Multiple trunks grow closer to one another.

 River Birch Is A Hardy Tree

 River Birch trees are very tolerant and can grow well in both wet and dry soils, but very alkaline soils should be avoided.
 Compared to others, this tree is considered short-lived.
 With its brilliantly colored leaves in the fall, this tree is a beauty to behold.

 River Birch is excellent to plant near swamps or river's edge

 Because this tree thrives with sufficient water, this tree can make an excellent addition to a river bank or muddy area.
 No significant pests are attracted to this tree.
 It is commonly referred to as perennial.
 In the Spring, this tree starts its active growth period.